unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 public void TextBlockDoubleTapped(string text) { ... }
 ```

 The `TextBlockDoubleTapped` method will be generated as a command, which you can then use XAML behaviors to invoke when the `TextBlock`'s `DoubleTapped` event occurs.
-You can also pass its command parameter to the method (although you can chose ot omit it):
+You can also pass its command parameter to the method (although you can choose to omit it):

 ```xml
 <Page